marvel-nccr/quantum-mobile/docs/users/launch.md

 In order to enable X-forwarding:

 - Install the [Xming X Server for Windows](http://sourceforge.net/projects/xming/).
-- Configure PuTTy as described in the[Xming wiki](https://wiki.centos.org/HowTos/Xming).
+- Configure PuTTy as described in the [Xming wiki](https://wiki.centos.org/HowTos/Xming).